 If you’re hunting for a good activity tracker, the sheer amount of options out there today can quickly cause choice paralysis.
 Certain wearable devices like the Fitbit Versa, Fitbit Alta, Fitbit Flex, and Apple Watch have set the standard in this rapidly growing market, but these high-end fitness trackers almost always cost north of $100 and can even set you back more than $200 for the latest models.
+Getting back in shape really doesn’t need to be so expensive that you blow your entire budget on just an activity tracker alone.

 Whether you’re not keen on dropping a Benjamin or two on a Fitbit device, you’re not 100 percent sure you need one and want to try out a cheap unit first, or all you want is a super-basic (and super-affordable) activity-tracking smartwatch to keep you on task, we’ve got you covered.
 These 10 great Fitbit alternatives – including a few from brand-name makers like Garmin and Withings – can help get you moving without breaking the bank.